 5. Relevance of period of time

-Fair value on the other hand considers current market price or present value of future cash flows.
+- Fair market value, on the other hand, considers current market price or present value of future cash flows.
 Historical cost has limited relevance.

 6. Factors effecting it

-There are limited factors that impact change in book value of assets – primarily passage of time and wear and tear in use.
+- There are only limited factors that may impact change in the book value of an asset.
+Primarily, these are passage of time and wear and tear in use.

-There are multiple factors that impact change in an asset’s fair market value.
+- There are multiple factors that may impact change in an asset’s fair market value.
 These include market conditions (like competition), demand, supply and availability of buyers etc.

-Book values are less accurate in reflecting true net worth of a business as they reflect past costs, not the current fair market values.
+- Book values are less accurate in reflecting true net worth of a business as they reflect past costs, not the current fair market values.

-Fair values are more accurate in reflecting true net worth as they consider prevalent market prices.
+- Fair market values are more accurate in reflecting true net worth as they consider prevalent market prices.

-Fair value concept is more relevant for assets whose values vary significantly in relation to market conditions such as stock investments.
+- Fair market value concept is more relevant for assets whose values vary significantly in relation to market conditions such as stock investments etc.

-Book value versus fair value – tabular comparison
+Book value versus fair market value – tabular comparison

-A tabular comparison of book value and fair value is given below:
+A tabular comparison of book value and fair market value is given below: